werzl/PhotoConnect/README.md

 # PhotoConnect
-React Native and OpenCV project to learn faces from your photos and instantly send them to the person it recognises.
+**IDEA** React Native and OpenCV project to learn faces from your photos and instantly send them to the person it recognises.